 Traveling and owning a business isn't for the faint of heart, however.
-If you're determined to see the world while owning a business, check out these nine business ideas for people who love to travel.
+If you're determined to see the world while owning a business, check out these 11 business ideas for people who love to travel.

 1. Traveling personal assistant

 Some people, such as politicians and celebrities, require a personal assistant.
 Personal assistants usually travel with their employer whether they are going on tour, have speaking events across the country or have business in other countries.
+Virtual assistants are in high demand due to their ability to work remotely and many businesses' desire to cut unnecessary payroll costs.

 2. Travel blogger